New Tesla Roadster: Everything we know in September 2023

 The new Tesla Roadster will likely cost USD 200,000 onwards.

-Which are the Tesla Roadster competitors?
+Which models are the Roadster’s competitors?

 Featured image: Tesla